Our History

 Succeeding both the Stocker and Hadden Funeral Homes of Poynette, a branch location of Pflanz Funeral Home was built in 1958, and continues to serve Poynette and the surrounding areas at 426 E. Washington Street, Poynette.

-In 1974, Charles Mantey, a graduate of MATC-Milwaukee began his career in Funeral Service at Pflanz Funeral Homes of Portage and Poynette, working with Otto E. Pflanz, Jr. Upon Otto’s retirement in 1978, George and Vivian Konen purchased the Funeral Homes.
+Upon Otto’s retirement in 1978, George and Vivian Konen purchased the Funeral Homes.
 Their daughter, Jeanne Mundt, moved to Portage from Milwaukee at that time.
-Charles Mantey continued on as Funeral Director, and Jeanne Mundt became Secretary/Treasurer of the Funeral Homes.
+Jeanne Mundt became Secretary/Treasurer of the Funeral Homes.
 In 1978, Robert R. Mendrala, a graduate of the Worsham College of Mortuary Science, Chicago, began his career in funeral service.
 He joined Pflanz Funeral Homes of Portage and Poynette in 1982.
-Together, Charles and Robert span over 70 years of experience in funeral service.
 Otto E. Pflanz, Jr. died on December 7, 1989 and his wife, Celia, died on January 1, 2012.
 George Konen died on May 22, 1994, and his wife, Vivian, died on August 1, 2014.

-In a day when many Funeral Homes are owned and operated by large, out of state corporations, the Pflanz Mantey Mendrala Funeral Homes are owned and operated by Jeanne Mundt, Charles Mantey, and Robert R. Mendrala.
-Jeanne continues as Secretary/Treasurer, while Charles and Robert both continue as Funeral Directors.
-The three have worked together for over 30 years.
-The Pflanz Funeral Homes were re-named Pflanz Mantey Mendrala Funeral Homes in 1995.
+In a day when many Funeral Homes are owned and operated by large, out of state corporations, the Pflanz Mendrala Funeral Homes are owned and operated by Jeanne Mundt and Robert R. Mendrala.
+Jeanne continues as Secretary/Treasurer, Robert continues as Funeral Director.
+The two have worked together for over 40 years.
+The Pflanz Funeral Homes were re-named Pflanz Mendrala Funeral Homes.

 The addition and remodeling of the Portage Funeral Home was completed in 2002, doubling the total area available to the public.
 Two identical chapels are now available.
 In addition, the Poynette Funeral Home has been remodeled.
 Both facilities are ADA compliant.

-Pflanz Mantey Mendrala Funeral Homes are proud to be locally owned and operated.
+Pflanz Mendrala Funeral Homes are proud to be locally owned and operated.
 We consider it an honor to serve the families of the Portage and Poynette areas, providing all types of Funeral Service.
-We enjoy calling this area “home”.
+We enjoy calling this area “home."

 Portage, WI Poynette, WI